Have you ever had an experience that felt SO important that you just knew you'd never be the same again afterward?

-This is a long entry.
+This was a long journal entry.
 It took me about an hour of writing and reflecting.

 Don't let this scare you off, though, when it comes to your own journaling!
-A journal entry doesn't have to be this long to have a big impact.
+An entry doesn't have to be this long to have a big impact.

 I'll be covering the topic of length (and frequency) in that journaling how-to guide I mentioned.
 But meanwhile, I can also tell you that I spent about half that amount of time on this other journal entry, and it ultimately turned out to be even more life-changing than the one you'll see below.